Sahilkumar19/Machine-Learning/README.md

 ## MachineLearningAlgorithms
-Here, I will be adding ML algorithms.
+Here, you will find my all the projects and assignments related to my ML course.